 Physical properties of material retrieved at Site U1394 can generally be correlated to lithologic variations, including composition, grain size, and observed lithification (Figs. F6, F7).
-Bioclastic and volcaniclastic turbidites, as well as thick tephra layers, can be discerned from background sedimentation (carbonate ooze) by most of the physical properties.
-At least 12 turbiditic units, including three very thick ones, can be identified from the continuous physical property logs.
-The hemipelagic mud generally shows little variation and has low magnetic susceptibility, low P-wave velocity, and relatively high NGR.
-In contrast, physical properties of the turbidites are relatively heterogeneous, with overall high values of magnetic susceptibility and P-wave velocity but low NGR and density.
+Bioclastic and volcaniclastic turbidites, as well as thick tephra layers, can be discerned from background sedimentation (carbonate ooze) by most of the physical properties (Fig. F7).
+The hemipelagic mud generally shows little variation and has low magnetic susceptibility $(200 \times 10^{-5})$ to $400 \times 10^{-5}$ SI), low P-wave velocity, and relatively high natural gamma radiation (NGR).
+In contrast, the physical properties of turbidites are relatively heterogeneous, with overall high values of magnetic susceptibility (average = $740 \times 10^{-5}$ SI) and P-wave velocity but low NGR.
+This is typical for these materials, as the products of volcanic eruptions usually have higher iron content than hemipelagic sediment, whereas NGR is usually higher in hemipelagic sediments (e.g., U content in hemipelagic sediment is higher than that found in volcanic products).
 Single bioclastic and volcaniclastic turbiditic units throughout both holes can be traced by their uphole monotonically decreasing values in magnetic susceptibility, P-wave velocity, and density, mimicking their grading in grain size.
 A sharp drop in each of these values occurs at the boundaries of the turbiditic units.
 Where sufficiently thick, ash layers give positive peaks in magnetic susceptibility.
-Between 10 and 15 mbsf magnetic susceptibility, density, and NGR data systematically differ in Holes U1394A and U1394B.
+Between 10 and 15 mbsf, magnetic susceptibility, density, and NGR data systematically differ in Holes U1394A and U1394B.
 This pattern is consistent with differences in lithologies retrieved from both holes.
 Hole U1394A is dominated by dark, dense turbidites with andesitic composition at this interval, whereas lighter colored pumice-rich deposits were cored in Hole U1394B.
-Thermal conductivity values obtained at this site range from 0.564 W/(m·K) (at 111.2 mbsf) to 1.07 W/(m·K) (at 197.4 mbsf); the mean is 0.94 W/( $m \cdot K$ ).
+Pwave velocity averaged 1614 m/s.
+The mean thermal conductivity is $1.03 \pm 0.07 \text{ W/(m \cdot K)}$ with a standard error on the mean of 0.01 W/( $m \cdot K$ ).
 These values are similar to expected values for high-porosity sediment.
 The measured porosity of hemipelagic samples ranges from 48% to 66%.
 Turbidites display porosity values between 42% and 60%.
-Hemipelagic samples show a poorly constrained trend ranging from $\sim 61\%$ at the mudline to $\sim 54\%$ at 200 mbsf.
 Bulk density of the hemipelagic sediment ranges from 1.52 to 1.85 g/cm, whereas bulk density of the turbiditic sediment ranges from 1.65 to 2.08 g/cm.
-Generally, the turbidites display a good negative linear correlation between porosity and bulk density with depth; no similar correlation is found for hemipelagic sediment.
 Grain density values of the hemipelagic sediment exhibit a narrow range of 2.63-2.79 g/cm, whereas grain density values obtained from turbidite samples show a slightly larger range of 2.6-2.9 g/cm.
 Turbidites consisting of a mixture of bioclastic and volcaniclastic material have grain densities $\leq$ 2.79 g/cm.

 In situ measurements of geophysical properties obtained by downhole logging operations are in general agreement with physical properties data obtained from the cores (Fig. F7).
 Gamma radiation data do not exhibit a clear downhole trend over the measured interval, but generally the fine-scale variations in total gamma radiation have a higher frequency above 110 mbsf than below this depth.
 This change seems to coincide with a change from stacked turbidites into a series of alternating turbidites and hemipelagic sediment.
 Sonic velocities generally increase downhole, ranging from ~1650 to 1900 m/s.
-Distinctive local peaks in compressional velocity ( $V_P$ ) coincide with increased resistivity and magnetic susceptibility, corresponding most likely to similarly scaled turbiditic units identified in the cores.
+Distinctive local peaks in compressional velocity $(V{\rm P})$ coincide with increased resistivity and magnetic susceptibility, corresponding most likely to similarly scaled turbiditic units identified in the cores.